Collective phase description of oscillatory convection: Introduction

-The organization of the present paper is as follows.
-In Sec.~\ref{sec:2}, we formulate a theory of collective phase description for oscillatory Hele-Shaw convection.
+This paper is organized as follows.
+In Sec.~\ref{sec:2}, we formulate a theory for the collective phase description of oscillatory Hele-Shaw convection.
 In Sec.~\ref{sec:3}, we illustrate our theory using numerical simulations of the oscillatory convection.
 Concluding remarks are given in Sec.~\ref{sec:4}.